Aryan109876/sky-health-check/README.md

 API Development: Worked on backend APIs for submitting votes and storing team health data.

-# Duane Abbia-Kwakte – Backend Developer, Frontend Developer
+# Duane Abbia-Kwakye – Backend Developer, Frontend Developer
 Backend Development: Developed and maintained API endpoints to handle the core health check functionality.

 Frontend Development: Worked with the team to create dynamic and responsive UI components for displaying team health data.